We’re talking about leading healthy change.

 You cannot demand trust—you can only earn it.
 You do so by servant-leadership over a long time, except in one context—sacrifice.

-Imagine the you don’t know me and I don’t know you.
+Imagine that you don’t know me and I don’t know you.
 We are new to each other, and suddenly thrust into the same environment.
 Now imagine, where there is no relationship and no trust, we are both suddenly faced with immediate and imminent danger.
 Now let’s imagine that, without really knowing me, you thrust yourself into the danger to protect or save me from it.
 Let’s imagine that, with no thought for yourself, you protect me while at the same time sacrificing your own safety.
 Perhaps you lose your life, or perhaps you are injured in a way that will forever change your life.

 Suddenly, without even knowing you well, I will trust you deeply.
 Your true heart will have been revealed in a moment of loving sacrifice.